Lauren B. Buckley: Ectotherm studies

 Buckley has utilized a variety of systems to study the responses of ectotherms to climate and weather patterns.
 Beginning with her dissertation, Buckley’s early research focused heavily on insular lizard population dynamics.
 Through the study of island lizard populations, she has documented the impact of energy constraints as key limiting factors to the density, abundance, and community structure of ectotherm populations.
 She has also studied and described the importance of incorporating physiological and life history features into models when predicting the range constraints and shifts of species.

 Her more recent research has focused insect systems where historical data can be used to test predictions of responses to climate change.
 In particular, she focuses on the fitness implications of climate change for a species, given its biological and ecological features, which are often-overlooked components of climate change research.
 Her work has been instrumental in clarifying the performance and fitness consequences of thermal stress for ectotherm species, and brought attention to the particular vulnerability of mid-latitude species to climate change.
 Buckley has also analyzed the influence of a number of variables on a given species' ability to respond to climate change, especially thermal developmental plasticity.
 Further, she has drawn important connections between developmental plasticity and maladaptive phenological shifts that may reduce fitness and disrupt ecological interactions, as well as the role of plasticity in attenuating climate change impacts.
-Her primary insect study systems are Colias butterflies and grasshopper communities in Colorado, USA.
+Her primary insect study systems are Colias butterflies and grasshopper communities in Colorado.